 Morning housekeeping duties between breakfast and lunch involve cleaning up the guests’ rooms - making beds, cleaning bathroom sinks, toilets, tubs or showers, and sweeping the floor.
 After lunch has been cleared, public spaces cleaning includes sweeping floors, cleaning windows of kid’s cookie fingerprints, dusting, and general tidying up of our living rooms, office, and porches in the lodge.
 Mopping of floors, cleaning outside windows, constructing fires in the fireplace and other duties also take place during the week as needed.

-All guest services positions start May 30, 2013.
-We need two people to work through September 28, 2013 and two to work through October 4, 2013.
+All guest services positions start May 29th, 2014.
+We need three people to work through September 13th, 2014 and two to work through September 19th, 2014.
 The guest services staff typically work forty to fifty-five hours over six days.

 Our naturalist coordinates activities for both adults and kids - including hikes and nature walks, birding, hunting for wild flowers, orienteering, star-gazing with talks on the myths behind the constellations, evening presentations on local history, and other games and projects.